Delirium World Tour

-The Delirium World Tour was the third headlining concert tour by English singer and songwriter Ellie Goulding to promote her third studio album, Delirium (2015).
+The Delirium World Tour was the third headlining concert tour by the English singer and songwriter Ellie Goulding to promote her third studio album, Delirium (2015).
 The tour consists of four legs, European, North American, summer festivals and Oceanic.
-Including 89 dates across 88 cities, the tour commenced on 21 January 2016 at Barclaycard Arena in Hamburg, Germany, and concluded on 12 May 2017 at OLM Souissi in Rabat, Morocco, as a part of the Mawazine Festival.
+Including 89 dates across 88 cities, the tour commenced on 21 January 2016 at Barclaycard Arena in Hamburg, Germany, and concluded on 26 August 2017 at SummerDays Festival in Arbon, Switzerland.